Skip to main content

 As all-in-one solutions, standalone headsets don't require base stations and come complete with controllers, making it easy to get started.
 While not required, a standalone VR headset can connect to a Windows PC via a cable (sometimes wirelessly) to play more demanding SteamVR games.

-If you already own a fast PC with a powerful GPU, you might want to step up to a Varjo Aero to enjoy the super-crisp visuals in virtual reality.
+If you already own a fast PC with a powerful GPU, you might want to step up to a Pimax Crystal to enjoy the super-crisp visuals in virtual reality.
 For those interested in VR for work, the low-cost HP Reverb G2 might suffice.

 What about Apple's Vision Pro?

 When Apple announced its first VR headset, the Vision Pro, it validated the industry.
 In some ways, it blows away the competition.
 Pitted against Meta's Quest Pro, Apple's headset shines, with a massive performance advantage and much better mixed reality.
-The Vision Pro's display sharpness is crisper than Varjo's Aero.
+The Vision Pro's display sharpness is crisper than the Pimax Crystal and Varjo Aero.

 Alan Truly

-Alan is a Computing Writer living in Nova Scotia, Canada.
-A tech-enthusiast since his youth, Alan stays current on what is new and what is next.
-With over 30 years experience in computer, video and photo equipment, you can expect useful tips and insights in his writing.
-Alan has a degree in programming, many years focused on design, editing, and animation.
-A period of managing logistics and e-commerce operations for a mobile accessories company rounds out a diverse background.
-Alan is a true jack of all digital trades in this ever-changing computer-enriched world.
-To stay flexible in mind and in body, he practices yoga, light cardio, and eats a whole food diet, based on minimally processed plants.
+Alan lives in Nova Scotia, Canada.
+A tech-enthusiast since his youth, he stays current on what is new and what is next.
+With over 30 years of experience in computer, video, and photo equipment, you can expect useful tips and insights in his writing.
+To stay flexible in mind and body, he practices daily yoga, light cardio, and eats a whole food diet, based on minimally processed plants.

 Read more